- Docs Home

 - Details:

-judgments to avoid abnormal interruptions caused by SQL commands running abnormally on the application side.
+create table if not exists table_nameordrop table if exists table_namestatements are recommended to addifjudgments to avoid abnormal interruptions caused by SQL commands running abnormally on the application side.

-SELECT *
+SELECT * usage

 - Basic principle: avoid using

-for queries. - Details: select the appropriate columns as required and avoid using
+SELECT *for queries. - Details: select the appropriate columns as required and avoid using

-to read all fields because such operations consume network bandwidth.
+SELECT *to read all fields because such operations consume network bandwidth.
 Consider adding the queried fields to the index to make effective use of the covering index.

 Use functions on fields